meows/racket/docs/recursion.md

 10    | !        | 3,628,800

 One thing you might've noticed in the above table is that to get from one result to the next, you just multiply by the current result with the next `n`.
 For example, if we look at row 9's result number, `362,880`, and we multiply it by the next `n`, which is `10`, then we get `3,628,800`.
+In other words:

-In other words, `10! = 10 * 9!`.
+* `10! = 10 * 9!`
+* `9! = 9 * 8!`
+* `8! = 8 * 7!`

-The `factorial` function can be defined in just two simple rules, assuming `n` is a natural number:
+Using this repeating pattern, the `factorial` function can be defined in just two simple rules, assuming `n` is a natural number:

 1. The `factorial(0)` is equal to `1`
 2. The `factorial(n)` is equal to `n * factorial(n - 1)`

 The first rule is simple because it just tells you what `factorial(0)` literally is, but the second rule is incredibly elegant because it tells you the factorial of any and all other `n`.
 It's the second rule that we call recursive because it uses `factorial` to define itself.
 And in just two rules we have defined the `factorial` function for all the natural numbers.
 Lazy or elegant?

 Now that we have explored the mathematical definition of `factorial`, let's see